-Sugarcane is one of the main sources of income at the Golden Ranch.
-Since the early 19th century, the Golden Ranch has produced sugarcane.
+Sugarcane is an important source of income at the Golden Ranch.
+Since the early 19th century, Golden Ranch has produced sugarcane.

 The sugar produced at the Golden Ranch factory in Gheens was shipped through a system of canals to Lake Salvador, then across the lake to New Orleans.